-^a The relevant comparable data as at 31 December 2007, reported in the Statistical Survey at the CNB website, should be used for the calculation of the external debt growth rate in 2008. ^b From January 2008 on, the data of non-financial enterprises are estimated on the basis of the data collected from the sample, and the comparable balance as at 31 December 2007 has been calculated by applying the same methodology. ^c The relevant comparable data as at 31 December 2008, reported in the Statistical Survey at the CNB website, should be used for the calculated by applying the same methodology.
-The relevant comparable data as at a 5 December 2000, reported in the datastical order was the order as the order of the same methodology in the relevant comparable data as at a 5 December 2000, reported in the datastical order order of the same methodology is the order of the same methodology.
-The relevant comparable data as at a 5 December 2000, reported in the datastical order order of the same methodology is the order of the same methodology is the order of the same methodology.
-The relevant comparable data as at a 5 December 2000, reported in the datastical order order of the same methodology is the order of the same methodology.
-The relevant comparable data of non-banking financial institutions and non-financial entry the provide the provide the same processed with the help of the new reporting system (INOK) which uses market interest rates to calculate the balance and the schedule of interest payments.
+^a The relevant comparable data as at 31 December 2007, reported in the Statistical Survey at the CNB website, should be used for the calculation of the external debt growth rate in 2008. ^b From January 2008 on, the data of non-financial enterprises are estimated on the basis of the data collected from the sample, and the comparable balance as at 31 December 2007 has been calculated by applying the same methodology. ^c The relevant comparable data as at 31 December 2008, reported in the Statistical Survey at the CNB website, should be used for the calculation of the external debt growth rate in 2009. ^d From January 2009 on, the data of non-banking financial institutions and non-financial enterprises are processed with the help of the new reporting system (INOK) which uses market interest rates to calculate the balance and the schedule of interest payments.
 The comparable balance as at 31 December 2008 has been calculated by applying the same methodology.